dwulff/manco/README.md

 - *Suggestions* In the top left corner up to three buttons display suggestions from the spellchecker.
 Note that set of suggestions always contains the current word.
 Therefore, even if there are no alternate suggestions, the current word is given as an option.

 - *Entry* Using the entry filed located below the suggestion buttons the correction can be entered manually.
 The field will present as the defaul value the current word.
-To enter a correction use the plus button right below the entry field.
+To enter a correction use the plus button right below the entry field or press ENTER.
+You can also change the entry field to whatever entry in the dictionary by clicking on the respective field in the dictionary.
+This will pull the corrected word form from the dictionary.
+You can also reset the entry field content by clicking on the current word to be corrected.

 - *NA* To indicate that a word is not actually a word, click the **NA** button below the entry and plus fields.